Mrunal321/Folded-Bias-Decomposition-paper/README.md

 ./reproduce_all_artifacts.sh
 ```

-Detailed stage controls and reviewer/author modes are documented in
+Detailed stage controls and thorough modes are documented in
 `REPRODUCIBILITY.md`.

 ---